 The worst part is that (I suspect) most of these people are legitimately convinced by their own fallacious beliefs.
 They fail to see how dishonest their positions really are, and are further unwilling to admit their mistakes.
 What's more is they tend to pick a side before they even begin, and they resolve themselves to prove that side correct, no matter how much logic and infallible dogma is thrown at them.

 Have we all made mistakes?
 Yes.
 I don't believe there is a single person in the world who has not, myself included.
 I willingly admit that there was a time in my life when I was agnostic.
 I didn't know anything about God and to my shame, I didn't care.
 I lived a life disgustingly sinful and proud and it did not look like I was ever going to change.

-My purpose is to know the Truth, plain and simple and that is what I have prayed for.
+My purpose is to know and love the Truth, plain and simple and that is what I have prayed for.
 When I realized that I wasn't sure about it, I finally admitted to God that I was spiritually blinded and asked Him (through Mary) to give me the knowledge I so desperately wanted so that I could share it with others.
 I didn't realize just what level of sacrifice I would have to make for the Truth, but I was resolved to meet it whatever it would be.

 St. Matthew 18:17: "And if he will not hear them: tell the church.
 And if he will not hear the church, let him be to thee as the heathen and publican."